Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/item.md

 Thinkings about my new keyboard: the [ErgoDox EZ](https://ergodox-ez.com/) and my journey with this exciting piece of hardware.

-## Why ErgoDox
+## Why ErgoDox EZ

 My current workflow is very keyboard focused and optimized.
 My main tools are Arch Linux with KDE and customized shortcuts, Vim, zsh, and Firefox with [Vim Extension](https://github.com/tridactyl/tridactyl).
-As I spent a lot more time with my fingers on my keyboard with every new optimazation I began to notice pain in my fingers and wrists.
+As I spent a lot more time with my fingers on my keyboard with every new optimization I began to notice pain in my fingers and wrists.
 So I decided to look around for ergonomic keyboards.
 As my passion is to increase productivity and efficiency I will take this also into account.
-Nevertheless, I was aware that such a huge change of my main input device I am used to for decades will have an impact at least in a transition period.
+Nevertheless, I was aware that a huge change of my main input device I am used to for decades will have an impact at least in a transition period.

 Basically, there are two major options speaking of ergonomic keyboards:
 1. Something like the [Microsoft 4000](https://www.microsoft.com/accessories/de-de/products/keyboards/natural-ergonomic-keyboard-4000/b2m-00001) which arranges the keys in a more ergonomic way